HiruSP/TheCakeShop/README.md

 # TheCakeShop
-This is an ongoing project for practicing front-end development using HTML, CSS, and JavaScript.
+This is a project for practicing front-end development using HTML, CSS, and JavaScript.
+## How to run the project
+- Clone the repository
+- Open the HTML in live server